BelisAliosmanova/LifeAI/pull_request_template.md

 If there's anything else you'd like the reviewers to know about your changes, please include it here.

-Thank you for your contributions to Cool School!
+Thank you for your contributions to Life!